SmartlyDressedGames/Unturned-Docs/servers/server-hosting.rst

 3. Rename the "New Text Document.txt" file, and change it from a text file (.txt) to a batch script file (.bat).
 For example, "Tutorial.bat".
 4. Right-click on the batch script (``Tutorial.bat``) and select Edit.
 This will open the batch file in your default text editor, although any text editor (e.g., Notepad, WordPad, Notepad++) can be used.
 5. Add the script that will start your server when the batch script is ran.
-	* For an internet server, copy-and-paste the following text into the file: ``start "" "%~dp0ServerHelper.bat" +InternetServer/MyServer``
+	* For an Internet server, copy-and-paste the following text into the file: ``start "" "%~dp0ServerHelper.bat" +InternetServer/MyServer``
 	* For a LAN server, copy-and-paste the following text into the file: ``start "" "%~dp0ServerHelper.bat" +LanServer/MyServer``

-	*Note: running an internet server will require opening ports on your router (this is called "port forwarding").*

 	In this example "MyServer" is used as the ServerID for savedata and configuration purposes; you may choose to replace "MyServer" with a different name.
 For an example batch script, open the built-in ``ExampleServer.bat`` file in a text editor.